-I am joined by the wonderful Mrs Coleman, who is our Teaching Assistant, Maths expert, musical wonder, Science professor and generally our everything!
+I am joined by the wonderful Mrs Kyle, who is our Teaching Assistant, RE specialist, musical wonder, Gymnastics expert and generally our everything!

-What makes us us!
+What makes Onyx AMAZING?

 We aim to empower the children with the confidence to face the challenges and new situations that lie ahead-not just this year, but beyond Sound Primary.

-Year 5 & 6 really is an action packed time, with so many opportunities for the children to immerse themselves in-much more than just SATs!
+Year 6 really is an action packed time, with so many opportunities for the children to immerse themselves in-much more than just SATs!
 We believe that by the end of the year the pupils will have much to celebrate and reflect on, not just academically but personally too.
-Highlights of the year will include: cross-curricular learning experiences, opportunities to become invaluable school captains, trips, sporting and musical successes, leavers events, performances….not to mention the Onyx class trip to PGL & France!
+Highlights of the year will include: cross-curricular learning experiences, opportunities to become invaluable school captains, trips, sporting and musical successes, leavers events, performances….not to mention the Onyx class trip to PGL or France!

 Each child is given a diary at the start of the academic year.
 These diaries are our key to great communication!
 Children are expected to bring these diaries (as well as their reading books) into school & take them home EVERY day.
-Any messages from parents or staff will be added to their books, including weekly spellings, test results/targets/Accelerated Reader quiz results etc. Mrs Coleman and I check the diaries every Friday.
+Any messages from parents or staff will be added to their books, including weekly spellings, test results/targets/Accelerated Reader quiz results etc. I check the diaries every Friday.
 In Onyx class, children are expected to take ownership of their diaries by writing in them themselves when they have read, as well as completing weekly reviews of their learning.

 In Onyx Class, it is expected that ALL pupils use legible, neat joined up handwriting in ALL areas of the curriculum.
 Each child needs their own blue Friction pen.
 If you are struggling to buy them, please send in £2 to Mrs Cotterell as she has a secret stash of them in her cupboard!

 memories for life!
 Following a spelling test, your child will highlight their spellings in their diaries pink or green depending on how they did.
 If there are any green spellings, please set aside a time at home to practice these and ensure they go back and practice these throughout the year.
 Again, this is vital to help aid memory retention.

-After half term, the children will be bringing home homework in addition to their reading and spellings.
+Every Friday the children bring home homework in addition to their reading and spellings.
 Homework will be set from classwork, so all children will know exactly what to do.
 We also spend time going over expectations in class.
 Please make sure you set high expectations for your child’s work at home.
 All written work needs to be completed in Friction pen and set out neatly and how we expect it in the classroom.
 This is an ideal time to help independence as well.
 By setting a time, an area where they can concentrate and be free from distraction and by checking their work afterwards, your child will begin to become more independent and take more responsibility for their work/learning.
 Homework is expected to be returned by the following Wednesday at the latest.
 Please encourage your child to complete their homework early on and bring it in on the Monday, as this teaches them to stick to deadlines and not let work build up causing higher anxiety and stress levels.

-Year 5&6 have many trips throughout their time at Sound, but non of them beat our Residentials to St Omer, France and PGL!
+Year 6 have many trips throughout their time at Sound, but non of them beat our Residentials to St Omer, France and PGL!
 These trips are a vital part of gaining self-confidence, independence, resilience, teamwork and for us all to bond as one big family!